FabNaneix/Licking-Protein-appetite/README.md

-# licking
+# Licking microstructure
-Licking microstructure quinine
+General functions and specific code to extract and analyse lickings patterns from the experiments QPPh and PPP (McCUtheon's lab)